With so many low-code alternatives, what’s the best replacement for Lotus Notes Domino applications that have reached end of life?

-HCL positions Volt MX as a low-code development platform for professional developers (while Domino Volt is aimed at citizen developers).
+HCL positions Volt MX as a low-code development platform for professional developers (while Domino Volt/Leap is aimed at citizen developers).
 The platform’s strengths include support for both native and progressive web apps (PWAs), which means development for mobile without involving specialized iOS and Android developers, and deployment without dealing with app stores (in the case of PWAs).

 With this product, HCL buys a ticket to enter the “market quadrants” for low-code application platforms, regardless of Domino.
-But Domino is also here to stay; Volt MX becomes a natural alternative to mobile app development for Domino, and will complement Domino Volt for web development.
+But Domino is also here to stay; Volt MX becomes a natural alternative to mobile app development for Domino, and will complement Domino Volt/Leap for web development.

 More importantly, it’s a single “multiexperience” development platform (MXDP) that enables existing IT groups to quickly produce web, mobile, and even conversational apps for internal and external users.

 HCL supports on-premises installations, as well as a container-based deployment model for various cloud computing options.

 SharePoint — both online and on-prem — is undoubtedly the most popular option for companies transitioning from Lotus Notes.
 It’s a natural next step after the email migration to Office 365 / Exchange for many organizations.